podopie/DAT18NYC/projects/03-final_business_application.md

 * Presentation
 * "Client-Facing" Notebook
-* Developer Notebook

 #### Presentation

-* Each student will have a maximum of 5 minutes to present their project.
-* On Tuesday night, students will post a link to their client-facing notebook on the 'issues' page of the repository, so other students can follow along.
-The title of the issue will be the title of the repository.
-As a reminder, ipynb file links can be entered into http://nbviewer.ipython.org/ for rendering to html.
-* Rather than slides, students will show images and text from their 'client facing notebook' as a visual aide.
-* There will be no Q&A, but audience and students are encouraged to leave comments for their colleagues in the issues.
+Each student will have a maximum of 10 minutes to present their project.
+Presentation industry standards usually include PowerPoint presentations, so spend a little time putting together a relatively short deck (~10 or so slides) that go into the details of your final project.
+Consider your audience a business group and your fellow data team; feel free to include the math, but don't bore your CEO :).

+A good presentation will **at least** include the following:

+1. Motivation: Introduce the project and what you were trying to accomplish
+2. Data summary: what is it, where did it come from?
+Consider making a data dictionary.
+Include visualizations.
+3. Initial approach: what was your hypothesis, and the approach you decided to take to get there?
+4. Successes and Challenges: What worked well with your above reproach?
+What didn't?
+How did this director your analysis and machine learning approach?
+Include visuals to help explain these.
+5. Additional refactoring, iterations, etc that you cycled through to.
+6. Conclusions
+7. Business Gain
+8. Next steps (no project is ever finished!)

-#### Client-Facing Notebook
+#### Client-Facing Notebook (The "paper")

 A clean notebook notebook with text, code and images which could be understood by a reader such as yourself prior to taking this course.
 Include as many images as you can, provided you include a brief explanation of them or they are self explanatory.
 Feel free to include code, but ensure that it is explained, _briefly_, via text.
-There is no need to include all of the code, as that will be present in the developer notebook.
+A good ratio to consider would be 1:1 for code to everything else.
+Use previous projects and the feedback provided as a guideline.

 Include the following sections: